St. Mary's Catholic Church (Massillon, Ohio): 2015 fire and repairs

-In 4 August 2015, a fire destroyed the chapel that contained the Shrine of St Dymphna within St. Mary's Catholic Church, as well as the parish's baptistry.
+On August 4, 2015, a fire destroyed the chapel that contained the Shrine of St Dymphna within St. Mary's Catholic Church, as well as the parish's baptistry.
 The fire may have been caused by a woman who was given permission by the priest to stay after Mass and take photographs of the church.
 Following the fire, the neighboring St. Paul's Lutheran Church held a prayer service, which was officiated by the clergymen of St. Mary's Catholic Church and St. Paul's Lutheran Church.
 The same St. Paul's Lutheran Church offered its church to the congregation of St. Mary's Catholic Church while the latter community's church building was being repaired.
 The Catholic Exponent, the official publication of the Roman Catholic Diocese of Youngstown commented on the situation, stating that:

+Establishment of Divine Mercy Parish

+In November of 2022, it was announced by the Catholic Diocese of Youngstown via press release that St. Mary's would be merging with St. Barbara and St. Joseph Catholic churches in Massillon due to the shortage of priests.
+The three churches are now collectively known as Divine Mercy Parish.
+The merger took effect January 1, 2023.